Large outdoor projector screen showing a football game in a backyard at night

 • Power for the stick: You'll need to power your streaming stick too.
 Most modern projectors have a USB-A port that outputs 5V/1A — sufficient for a streaming stick.

-For a full guide on which streaming devices perform best for sports, see Best Streaming Device for Sports Fans.
+For a full guide on which streaming devices perform best for sports, see Best Streaming Device for Sports Fans (/best-streaming-device-for-sports-fans).

 Best Outdoor Projectors for Sports Reviewed